People with Alzheimer’s may repeat things…a lot

 Your older adult isn’t doing it on purpose to annoy you, they truly have no memory of asking the first or twenty-third time.

 You might be able to answer patiently the first few times, but after hearing the same thing a dozen times, it’s natural to lose your temper.
-That’s why it’s important to arm yourself with kind techniques that stop the flow of questions before you get too frustrated.
+That’s why it’s important to arm yourself with these 4 kind techniques that stop the flow of questions before you get too frustrated.

 Why someone with Alzheimer’s is repeating questions